Towards Grounded Visual Spatial Reasoning in Multi-Modal Vision Language Models: Related Works

-The model categories below differ in their architectures, the level of supervision used in pretrainig and their ability to provide quantitative evaluation of grounding and fine-grained understanding.
-Naturally the models that use stronger supervision are trained on smaller datasets with ground truth bounding boxes annotations. \\

-\textbf{Cross-Modal Encoder Transformers} These models follow the architecture of ViLBERT \cite{lu2019vilbert}, LXMERT \cite{tan2019lxmert}, UNITER \cite{uniter}.
-The visual input in these models is typically tokenized using object proposals and their associated region of interest features (and bounding box coordinates) obtained by the state of the art object detectors such as Faster-RCNN.
-While these models achieve impressive performance using smaller amounts of training data ($\sim$9.7 million image-text pairs), they and are not end-to-end trainable and their performance on downstream tasks is affected by the quality of the detected regions.
-UNITER-based models like OSCAR \cite{oscar} and VinVL \cite{vinvl} demonstrated improvements by incorporating world level embeddings of detected object labels as an additional input modality or fine-tuning their own object detector.
-The region proposal bottleneck continues to exists in models that freeze the visual token extraction stage.
-The pretraining typically includes Masked Image Modeling (MIM), Masked Language Modeling (MLM), and Image-Text Matching (ITM) and Object Label Prediction (OLP).
-The noise propagation imposed by the off-the-shelf Faster-RCNN \cite{anderson2018bottom, ren2015faster} object detector pointed out by~\cite{vision-for-language} is also of concern.
+\textbf{Cross-Modal Encoder Transformers} follow the architecture of ViLBERT \cite{lu2019vilbert}, LXMERT \cite{tan2019lxmert}, UNITER \cite{uniter}, OSCAR \cite{oscar}, and VinVL \cite{vinvl}.
+The visual input in these models is typically tokenized using object proposals and their associated region of interest features (and bounding box coordinates) obtained by pretrained object detectors such as Faster-RCNN.
+While these models achieve impressive performance using smaller amounts of training data ($\sim$9.7 million image-text pairs) for pretraining, they are not end-to-end trainable, and their performance on downstream tasks is affected by the quality of the detected regions.

-The performance of these models is evaluated on downstream tasks such as Visual Question Answering (VQA) \cite{vqa}, Natural Language for Visual Reasoning (NLVR) \cite{nlvr}, image/text retrieval using separate heads that are added to the model followed by task specific fine-tuning.
-While these models showed considerable improvements on downstream tasks over the previous, mostly non-transformer based approaches, the baselines showed a large gap between human and model performance.
-These developments were followed by several probing studies using specially curated datasets that demonstrated that these models lack the understanding of attribution, relations, order, verbs and counting~\cite{stanford-bag-of-words, svo, winoground}.

-We show that image-text matching methodology is another factor contributing to low robustness and poor performance observed by probing.
-Image-text matching requires creation of negative image-text pairs that are used for balancing the training data for ITM binary head classification and inherits the well known problems of sampling hard negatives observed previously in contrastive learning approaches.
-Since LXMERT was the best performing model on the VSR \cite{vsr} benchmark, we include this model in our experiments as the representative baseline from this class or architectures and demonstrate the above-mentioned challenges quantitatively and qualitatively in the next section. \\
+Several probing studies using specially curated datasets demonstrated that these models lack the understanding of attribution, relations, order, verbs, and counting~\cite{stanford-bag-of-words, svo, winoground, kamath2023s}.
+Since LXMERT was the best-performing model on the VSR \cite{vsr} benchmark, we include this model in our experiments as the representative baseline from this class of architectures. \\